-Turning to AI.
+But perhaps the most important and persistent changes in productivity typically arise from technological advancements.
+Of course, there is much excitement about artificial intelligence, or AI.
 The excitement around AI is high, and the massive investments being made suggest that the expected productivity gains from the technology must be enormous.
 While the full potential remains uncertain, AI appears set to change the way people work and interact.

-The rise of AI will also have implications for the energy economy.
-AI is an energy-intensive technology, and will likely influence and reshape energy markets, especially for electricity.
+One aspect of AI that cannot be overlooked is its interaction with the energy economy.
+Last week, the Kansas City Fed along with the Dallas Fed hosted an Energy symposium where a main topic of discussion was the resurgent growth in power demand.
+AI is an energy intensive technology, and will likely influence and reshape energy markets, especially for electricity.

 The growth of AI and data centers is already having a significant impact on the market for electricity.
 Demand for electricity in the United States has grown at a 1.3% pace over the past three years, more than twice as fast as in the decade before the pandemic.
-Research at the Kansas City Fed highlights that this recent surge in demand has been concentrated in a few key states, including here in Texas, where the rapid expansion of data centers has been a major contributor to rising electricity use.3 Two states in the Tenth District, Nebraska and Wyoming, have experienced a big jump in commercial electricity use since the beginning of this year, likely spurred by major projects by large tech firms.
+Research at the Kansas City Fed highlights that this recent surge in demand has been concentrated in a few key states where the rapid expansion of data centers has been a major contributor to rising electricity use.2 Two states in the Tenth District, Nebraska and Wyoming, have experienced a big jump in commercial electricity use since the beginning of this year, likely spurred by major projects by large tech firms.
 While data centers are just one piece of the puzzle, their rapid expansion illustrates the broader transformation taking place across industries that rely heavily on digital infrastructure, including AI and cloud computing.
 These developments highlight the critical role electricity will play in driving future economic growth, both in our districts and across the nation.